jeyg20/game-api-landing-page/README.md

 Games API Landing Page
 ======================
 This is an interactive and dynamic online platform that provides users with a rich and engaging experience in the world of video games.
-Through the seamless integration of the RAWG Video Games Database API, I have created a gaming hub that offers a wide range of features and information for gamers and enthusiasts.
+Through the seamless integration of the RAWG Video Games Database API, I have created a gaming hub that offers a wide range of games and information for gamers and enthusiasts.

 Key Features
 ------------